A new construction of CAT(0) cube complexes: Abstract

 \section{Abstract}

-We introduce the notion of cube complex with coupled link (CLCC) as a mean of constructing interesting CAT(0) cubulated groups.
-CLCCs are defined locally, making them a useful tool to use when precise control over the links is required.
+We introduce the notion of coupled link cube complex (CLCC) as a means of constructing interesting cocompactly cubulated groups.
+CLCCs are defined locally, making them a useful tool when precise control over the links is required.
 In this paper we study some general properties of CLCCs, such as their (co)homological dimension and criteria for hyperbolicity.
 Some examples of fundamental groups of CLCCs are RAAGs, RACGs, surface groups and some manifold groups.

-As immediate applications of our criteria, we reprove the fact that RACGs are hyperbolic if and only if their defining graph is $5$\=/large and we also provide a number of explicit examples of $3$\=/dimensional cubulated hyperbolic groups.
+As immediate applications of our criteria we produce a number of cubulated $3$ and $4$ manifolds with hyperbolic fundamental group.